habi/EAWAG-manuscript/manuscript.md

 --->

 While performing the work, a subset of the data was always present on the production system, for working with it (see [Preparation for analysis] below).
-A small bash script [@https://github.com/habi/EAWAG/blob/master/rsync-fishes.sh] was used to generate redundant (archival) copies of the raw projection images and copy all the files to a shared network drive on the `Research Storage` infrastructure of the University of Bern, enabling easy collaboration on the data by all authorized persons at the same time.
+A small bash script [@https://github.com/habi/EAWAG/blob/master/rsync-fishes.sh] was used to generate redundant (archival) copies of the raw projection images and copy all the files to a shared network drive on the 'Research Storage' infrastructure of the University of Bern, enabling collaboration on the data by all authorized persons at the same time.

 ### Data analysis